skit-ai/hiring/devops-engineer/README.md

 ### 1. Docker
 Docker is a tool to create, deploy, and run applications by using containers.
 It allows a developer to package up an application with all of the parts it needs, such as libraries and other dependencies thus allowing him/her to `Build once Run Anywhere`.

+`assignment/main.go` is an http server written in Golang.

-You have to write a [Dockerfile](https://docs.docker.com/engine/reference/builder/) with **Ubuntu 16.04** as a base image.
-The image should have following packages present:
+You have to write a [Dockerfile](https://docs.docker.com/engine/reference/builder/) for the same.

-- telnet
-- curl
+Dockerfile should have:
+- minimal base image requirement to run the go application
-- ffmpeg
+- multi-stage build

-Finally, when running a container from the docker image, it should launch with `bash`.
+- an executable to run by default when starting the container

 Deliverables:
 - A Dockerfile